 While the mixture is still warm (but not hot), form oval-shaped patties 3 inches (7.5 cm) in length.
 Try not to create air pockets that can make the patties explode while deep-frying.

-Placed the patties on a tray or plate and cover.
-Rest them in the refrigerator for 15–30 minutes.Do not skip this step!Tip: Cooling the patties melds the ingredients and prevents the croquettes from exploding while cooking.
-Warm patties will get hot inside and create steam that will puncture a hole in the panko coating and explode.
-Cold patties will not create and release steam.
+Place the patties on a tray or plate to let cool completely.
+Once cool to room temperature, cover and rest them in the refrigerator for 15–30 minutes.
+Do not skip this step!
+Nami's Tip: Chilling the patties helps the ingredients meld and prevents the croquettes from bursting during frying.
+Warm patties generate steam as they heat up, which can rupture the panko coating and cause them to explode.
+Cold patties, on the other hand, minimize steam and stay intact.

 To Bread the Croquettes

 Prepare separate trays for ½ cup all-purpose flour (plain flour) and 2 cups panko (Japanese breadcrumbs).
-Crack 3 large eggs (50 g each w/o shell) into a small bowl and beat with a fork.
+Crack 3 large eggs (50 g each w/o shell) into a small bowl and beat with a whisk.

-Dip in the beaten egg, then coat with the panko, pressing to adhere the breadcrumbs.
+Dredge each patty in flour and shake off the excess.
+Dip in the beaten egg, then coat with the panko. , pressing to adhere the breadcrumbs.

 To Deep-Fry

-Bring the oil to 340–350ºF (170–180ºC) over medium heat.
+Add 4 cups neutral oil to a medium pot and bring it to 340–350ºF (170–180ºC) over medium heat.
 Use a cooking thermometer to check the oil temperature so there‘s no guessing.
-Tip: Once you get used to deep-frying, you can use the chopstick or panko tricks to determine if the oil is ready.
+Nami's Tip: Make sure there‘s at least 2 inches (5 cm) of oil in the pot so the croquettes are completely submerged while cooking.
+Once you get used to deep-frying, you can use the chopstick or panko tricks to determine if the oil is ready.

 Deep-fry 2–3 croquettes at a time until golden brown, about 2–3 minutes.
 Do not touch or flip the croquettes until one side is golden brown.
 The inside is already cooked, so you just need to fry the breading.
-Tip: Do not crowd the pot as the oil temperature will drop quickly and cause the food to absorb more oil.
+Nami's Tip: Do not crowd the pot as the oil temperature will drop quickly and cause the food to absorb more oil.

 Transfer to a wire rack or a plate lined with paper towels to drain the excess oil.
 Continue deep-frying the rest of the patties.